Dylanluo05/Daji-Coders/README.md

 ### Project / Website Brain Write
 - This page has the newest ideas on this page and more information on the different features we have provided for our users.
 [Page](https://github.com/Dylanluo05/Daji-Coders/wiki/Very-Cool-Brain-Write)

+### Project / Website Wire Frames
+- We started our project with an end goal in mind.
+Here is what we first envisioned.
+[Page](https://www.canva.com/design/DAEwNnwMqgM/Gd1tt7xu9HMLv8IRIt2PQA/edit)

+### Project / Website Technicals
+- Here is the list of all the pages and features planned in our website.
+[Page]()

 ### Credits
 - [Team Scrum Board](https://github.com/Dylanluo05/Daji-Coders/projects/1)